kaiuri/nvim-juliana/README.md

 **NOTICE**: Branch `dev` has been moved to its own repository at [**onigiri.nvim**](https://github.com/kaiuri/onigiri.nvim).

-**NOTICE**: BREAKING CHANGE [#3656](https://github.com/nvim-treesitter/nvim-treesitterque) needs to be addressed, until then highlights might not work properly.

 # nvim-juliana

 Port of Sublime's Mariana Theme for Neovim for short attention span devs with Tree-sitter support.